TimKral5/mediadb/ROADMAP.md

 Therefor, following features must be implemented:

 - [ ] A running HTTP server
-- [ ] A basic SQLite schema for movie metadata
-- [ ] A working setup process for the database
+- [ ] A working setup process for the MongoDB database
 - [ ] All CRUD operations on movie metadata
     - [ ] Create a movie
     - [ ] Get movie metadata